What is the price of admission to the Krasl Art Center?

 1. The gift shop has a consignment program for artists to display and sell their works.
-Please contact firstname.lastname@example.org to learn about consignment.
+Please fill out this form to learn about and apply for consignment.

 2. The Krasl Art Fair on the Bluff provides another opportunity for artists to show and sell artwork.
 This nationally ranked, juried art fair welcomes over 200 artists and more than 50,000 visitors the second weekend in July.
 For more information about the Krasl Art Fair on the Bluff, visit the Art Fair on the KAC website.

 How can I buy art at Krasl Art Center?

 Our gift shop and events such as the Krasl Art Fair on the Bluff provides opportunities to purchase unique, quality artworks.
 Sometimes, exhibition artworks are for sale as well.
 Please inquire at the welcome desk if you are interested in purchasing exhibition artwork.

 The KAC is unable to appraise works of art.
 Professional standards of ethics prohibit any museum from authenticating or providing a monetary appraisal of artworks.